dario-cruz/dariocruz.dev/docs/intro.md

 # Projects

-Welcome, if you have found this page then you are interested in seeing some of the work that I do in my day to day as an IT Professional.
+Welcome!
+This page showcases my journey in breaking into **Cybersecurity**, featuring projects that have enhanced my skills and knowledge in the field.

-# Sidebar
+## Explore My Work

-Check out the sidebar on the left for all of the project types.
-You can also check the navigation buttons at the bottom of this page to navigate to the first category in the list.
+Use the sidebar on the left to navigate through various project categories, each reflecting a unique aspect of my cybersecurity endeavors.

-# Contact info
+## Let's Connect

-If you would like to contact me to ask a question about on of the projects that I've worked on or to reach out to me with opportunities you can email me at dario@dariocruz.dev
+If you have questions about my projects or wish to discuss potential opportunities, feel free to reach out at [dario@dariocruz.dev](mailto:dario@dariocruz.dev).